aminhaghi86/Project-x-Game/README.md

 - [ ] Overlay on page 1
 - [ ] Animation page 1 (introduction of dog and cat)
-- [ ] Page 2: doors, making doors clickable and randomized.
+- [ ] Page 2: doors, making doors clickable and randomized.  -Max
 - [ ] Style page 3 (padding on questions)
 - [ ] style page 4 (scoreboard, where code is being displayed and how it looks)